Trace your agents

 weave.init("[YOUR-TEAM]/[YOUR-PROJECT]")

-with session.start_turn(user_message="What is the weather in Tokyo?") as turn:
+with conversation.start_turn(user_message="What is the weather in Tokyo?") as turn:

 # First LLM call: returns a tool call.